 - You feel confident that the user is activating the plugin with the intention to configure it immediately

 If it doesn’t meet all three criteria, then I won’t add the redirect.
-The last one is subjective, and requires both a good understanding of your users and being honest about the importance of your plugin.
+The last one is subjective and requires both a good understanding of your users and being honest about the importance of your plugin.

 It’s also important to recognize how it will work when network activating in a multisite environment.
 It will only redirect for the network administrator who activated the plugin, and only for the primary site of the network (which contains the network admin).
 This isn’t necessarily a bad thing because you don’t want to redirect administrators of individual sites who did not know a plugin had been network activated, but it’s something to keep in mind.
+The same considerations apply for WordPress plugin redirects.

 Considerations